Frequently Asked Questions

 Why do we bother buying land in the Yeo Valley when it is so far from Woody Bay?

 All the trackbed is important and Exmoor Associates is about the bigger picture and the long term vision.
-People put money into EA because they want to help secure trackbed and buy into this vision – not because they want to buy coaches or lay track.
 Buying trackbed piecemeal, as seen elsewhere with other heritage projects, is a very slow process.
 With this in mind, we need to pick up land whenever it becomes available, not wait to buy it when we need it.
 Buying sections at market value further away from the current railhead is also good for the operating railway and the main project, as it helps further raise the profile of the project and make the ‘impossible dream’ seem ever more feasible.

 It is highly unlikely we will see this stretch being used in our lifetime – why buy it?

-Why does EA only currently seem to be buying trackbed on the south half of the route?
+Why does EA focus on buying trackbed in the south half of the route?

 Why have EA when the L&B can later just compulsory purchase all the land it needs?